alexyuly/ViewScript-Runtime/README.md

 Viewer has three modes:

-1. 🧩 Arrangement
+1. 🧩 Arrangement:
-  i.
-Click units to select them
+  - Click units to select them
-  i.
-Drag units to reorder them
+  - Drag units to reorder them
-2. 🎨 Refinement
+2. 🎨 Refinement:
-  i.
-Click units to select them
+  - Click units to select them
-  i.
-Hover units and areas around and between units to view helpful tooltips
+  - Hover units and areas around and between units to view helpful tooltips
-3. 🚘 Testing
+3. 🚘 Testing:
-  i.
-Interact with the app as if it were running in a browser
+  - Interact with the app as if it were running in a browser